NadezhdaTerenteva/react-mesto-auth/README.md

 This is a first step of transforming JS native web-site to the **React**-based application.

-In the project directory, you can run:
+To see the web-page in browser you should firstly set dependecies with:
+### `npm install`
+and after that run in the project directory:
 ### `npm run start`
-to see the web-page in browser.

 To see the online-version click the [link](https://nadezhdaterenteva.github.io/mesto-react/).